-- You may want to use the triangles at the top of the slider to expand/restrict the range and the bottom triangle to feather the selection.
+- Use the triangles at the top of the slider to expand/restrict the range and the bottom triangle to feather the selection.

-- You can also deselect Hue, Saturation, Lightness ranges entirely.
+- Deselect Hue, Saturation, Lightness ranges entirely.
 When deselected, the entire range is included in the key.

-- For example, by deselecting H,S ranges you can quickly adjust luma-range for applying a lightness key.
+- By deselecting H,S ranges you can quickly adjust luma-range for applying a lightness key.

-- You can also drag to set or add colors to the HSL range.
+- Drag to set or add colors to the HSL range.

 To reset the ranges, click the reset button below the sliders or double-click the appropriate range to reset a single range.
 Use the key option (Colors/Black, Color/Gray or White/Black) below the slider controls to view the selected range of the image.
 Use the Invert button next to it to invert the key.